Patbox/StyledChat/README.md

     } // You can have as many permission overrides as possible
       // Just remember to have most important ones above least (so for example Admin, Moderator, Helper) ],
+  "petDeathMessage": "...",         // Death message send when player's pet dies (local variables: ${default_message}, ${pet})
+  "emoticons": {
+    "key": "output"                 // Adds emoticons/text replacements.
+You can use them with :key: and they are replaced with formatted output
+  },
+  "permissionEmoticons": [          // Permission based emoticons
+    {
+      "permission": "...",          // Permission string required to use "opLevel": 3,                 // Minimal required op level, set it to 5+ to disable it "emotes": {
+        "key": "output"             // Same as "emoticons"
+      }
+    }
+  ],
-  "legacyChatFormatting": false,    // Enables support for legacy (&x) codes in chat (only when typed by player) "defaultEnabledFormatting": {
+  "legacyChatFormatting": false,       // Enables support for legacy (&x) codes in chat (only when typed by player) "parseLinksInChat": true,            // Enables parsing of links in chat "enableMarkdown": true,              // Enables markdown "formattingInPrivateMessages": true, // Enables formatting in private messages "formattingInTeamMessages": true,    // Enables formatting in team messages "linkStyle": "...",                  // Style of link (local variables: ${link}) "spoilerStyle": "...",               // Style of spoilers (local variables: ${spoiler}) "spoilerSymbol": "▌",                // Spoiler symbol used in spoiler style

+  "defaultEnabledFormatting": {
     "type": false
     // Here you can change which formatting is available by default for player